Toshio Motoya

-Toshio Motoya (元谷 外志雄, Motoya Toshio) is a Japanese far-right essayist, publisher and real estate entrepreneur.
-He is the president of APA Group, which includes APA Hotels & Resorts, one of Japan's largest hotel chains.
+Toshio Motoya (元谷 外志雄, Motoya Toshio) was a Japanese far-right essayist, publisher and real estate businessman.
+He was the president of APA Group, which includes APA Hotels & Resorts, one of Japan's largest hotel chains.

-Toshio Motoya is known to be a strong supporter of revisionist historical views aligned with those of Japan's far-right.
+Motoya was a supporter of revisionist historical views aligned with those of Japan's far right.

 Business interests

 Motoya founded the APA Group real estate business in Ishikawa Prefecture in 1971.
 Its hotel division operates more than 70 properties across Japan.
 Motoya's wife Fumiko is president of the hotel chain and is widely recognized in Japan, with her image appearing on billboards displayed prominently near major train stations around the country.

 At least four of the company's hotels in 2007 were temporarily shut down after it was discovered they failed to meet Japan's stringent earthquake safety standards, and that an architectural firm had used flawed data in its safety assessment of the buildings' designs.